achievements-app/psn-api/website/docs/authentication/authenticating-manually.md

 ### Exchange your NPSSO token

-You can now obtain an authentication token using your NPSSO with the following function calls from this package.
+You can now obtain an access token and a refresh token using your NPSSO with the following function calls from this package.

 ```ts
 // This is the value you copied from the previous step.